LUGGAGE TAG #1

 OPTIONAL:

-1. CUT OUT THE PIECES
+1. CUT THE PIECES

-- Cut out the rectangle using a ruler and a cutter
+- Cut out the rectangle using a ruler and a cutter.

-2. DRAW 2 LINES USING A FORM
+2. DRAW 2 LINES USING A FORMING GAUGE

-3. ENTER THE LETTERS AND NUMBERS
+3. TYPE THE LETTERS AND NUMBERS

 4. MAKE A HOLE (OBLONG HOLE)

-Make a chapure using the cookie cutter.
+Make a cutout using the cutter.

-Using a setting tool (here a striking handle) and a 3 mm punch: set the buckle using a T3 double cap rivet.
+Using a setting tool (here a striking handle) and a 3 mm punch: set the buckle using a double cap T3 rivet.

-6. MAKE 5 HOLES ON THE STRAP
+6. MAKE 5 HOLES IN THE STRAP

-Using a 3mm punch, make 5 holes at the other end of the strip (1st hole 1.5 cm from the edge then every 2 cm).
+Using a 3mm hole punch, make 5 holes at the other end of the strip (1st hole 1.5 cm from the edge then every 2 cm).

-7. HIT THE MINI 3D MATT
+7. HIT THE MINI 3D MATERIAL

 8. WORKING THE LEATHER SLICES